hrouault/Brecs/doc/source/plugin.rst

 mistake when using B-recs is the use a too low noise level.
-This will result in *B-recs* assuming that details in the pictures should be accounted for by florophore photons instead of background noise and make these levels inconsistent the the PSF used.
+This will result in *B-recs* assuming that details in the pictures should be accounted for by florophore photons instead of background noise and make these levels inconsistent with the PSF used.
 The algorithm in that scenario will always have trouble to find something significant.
 It is always better to try with a high level of noise first and the increase it progressively until obtaining reasonable results.
 This problem should arise if you perfectly control your